 3. Research the services of chosen agencies

 After creating a shortlist of companies, thoroughly research their operations, services, experience, work processes, pricing, and support for tech interviews and English proficiency checks.
-Ensure they offer guarantees, like candidate replacement for three months or commitments to hire a specified number of developers within a set timeframe (e.g., 5 developers in 4 weeks).
+Ensure they offer guarantees, like candidate replacement for three months or commitments to hire a specified number of developers within a set timeframe (e.g., first 5 developers in 4 weeks, as we do in Alcor).

 4. Prepare a job description